Artforms - aerial & ground-based circus, visual arts,

 Artforms - acting, drama

 Nyasha is a member of our Drama in Performance Ensemble in Palmerston.
 She has part of the chorus in Mr Takahashi [and other falling secrets] which was a fantastic experience.
 As well as Animal Farm and Lord of the Flies.
-Nyasha has also worked in Corrugated Iron commercials and is part of the CUSP performance which is touring Australia.
+Nyasha has also appeared in Corrugated Iron commercials and was part of the CUSP performance which had seasons in Darwin and Sydney.
 When not reading scripts, Nyasha is busy umpiring football.

 Artforms - ground-based circus